Teinstein/mathstein/README.txt

 Mathstein Library
 It is a comprehensive mathematical library.

 For more information regarding the library and the tech used, view the project initiation report, https://docs.google.com/document/d/1Dk4yudvDK3usb3OyoYYEHR77Hj99lypwsUJVXQLax1o/edit

 Directory Setup
-•Mathstein
+•	Mathstein
-•docs
+•	docs
-•test_cases
+•	test_cases
-•LICENSE.txt
+•	LICENSE.txt
-•README.txt
+•	README.txt
-•changelog.txt
+•	changelog.txt
-•setup.py
+•	setup.py

 Mathstein
 This directory consists of the main functionality of our library.
-Components of the this directory are:
+Components of this directory are:
-•It has a file with all the major functionality, named as mathstein.py.
+•	It has a file with all the major functionality, named as mathstein.py.
 The mathstein.py is further subcategorized into sections, each implying the functionality added every week.
-•mathstein_week_1.py contains the functionality for a one variable solver and a multi variable solver.
+•	mathstein_week_1.py contains the functionality for a one variable solver and a multi variable solver.
-•mathstein_week_2.py contains the functionality for a quadratic solver, a cubic solver and a bi quadratic solver and also helps generating the graphs for the same.
+•	mathstein_week_2.py contains the functionality for a quadratic solver, a cubic solver and a bi quadratic solver and also helps generating the graphs for the same.
-•mathstein_week_3.py contains the functionality for calculating area under a straight line and a curve and also gives a visual representation of how the area under a line or a curve would look.
+•	mathstein_week_3.py contains the functionality for calculating area under a straight line and a curve and also gives a visual representation of how the area under a line or a curve would look.

 test_cases